valhassler/AgeSelf/README.md

 - Additionaly there is right now a ipynb that can help to create additional training images for faces (cut_out_faces.ipynb)

-- There is also the case where I just did overfitted detection in the Wortschatzinsel for grown up and child these results are right now here.
-Probably change in future.
-There is also some stuff how to deal with the cvat API:
+- There is also the case where I just did overfitted detection in the Wortschatzinsel (overview camera) for grown up and child these results are created by overfitting a yolov8 pretrained on crowdhuman using PigDetect repo(not public) but it is just a finetuned yolov8 that is used in the end for recognition and classificaton

-/mnt/lustre-emmy-hdd/usr/u11216/datasets/Wortschatzinsel/object_detection_train/5_Annotate_video.ipynb
+- There is also some stuff how to deal with the cvat API (just for my info right now):
+/datasets/Wortschatzinsel/object_detection_train/5_Annotate_video.ipynb